Security Screens vs Flyscreens for Brisbane Southside: What to Install Where

 Insect flyscreens

 For openings where you’re mainly solving bugs (not intruders), like some upstairs windows, less accessible areas, or internal patio transitions, standard fly screens can be a practical choice.
-Prowler Proof’s Insect range is still made with their welded construction approach and offers multiple gauze options.
+However, standard flyscreens can be easily broken or damaged, making them less suitable for areas where durability is important.
+Prowler Proof’s Insect range is still made with their welded construction approach and offers fibreglass gauze options, not polyester mesh, and they offer a micro mesh.
+Micro mesh is specifically designed to keep out tiny insects like midge flies, which are common in some areas and can be a nuisance indoors.
 (Prowler Proof)

 Flyscreen Options (when security isn’t the priority)

-If your main goal is insect control and ventilation, flyscreens can be a smart, cost-effective solution — as long as you’re realistic about what they’re for.
+If your main goal is insect control and ventilation, flyscreens can be a smart, cost-effective solution, as long as you’re realistic about what they’re for.
+Flyscreens are especially useful during the summer heat, when you want to keep windows open for airflow without letting insects inside.

 Our flyscreens are manufactured and supplied locally, ensuring quality workmanship in every installation.
 Prowler Proof’s Insect flyscreen doors and windows are designed for “fresh air with bug protection”, with welded corners and a choice of gauze types (including options aimed at smaller insects and pets).
 (Prowler Proof)